Book Review: Top-Down Crochet Sweaters

-Today I am happy to review for you, Top-Down Crochet Sweaters, by Dora Ohrenstein.
-So let’s begin with the question, why make a top-down sweater?
+You may be wondering, why make a top-down sweater?
+Why write a whole crochet sweater pattern book that focuses on this one construction method?
 Why is that better than making a sweater bottom-up?
 From Dora’s Introduction in the book:

 “In my travels as a teacher and designer, I’ve heard many crocheters voice one burning desire: to make beautiful garments that really fit.
 This book aims to provide the tools and knowledge to make that dream come true, with a focus on top-down, one-piece construction, a method that many favor.”